 Bucks HP5 1TU

-Charis manages trust funds on behalf of a number of utility companies.
-The aim of the trusts is to help vulnerable people who are in debt and are having difficulty paying their bills.
-The grants they offer can help to
+Charis manages trust funds and local assistance funds on behalf of a number of utility companies and local authorities.
+The aim of the Trusts is to help vulnerable people who are in debt and are having difficulty paying their bills.
+The grants they offer can help to:

 - Clear debt for your home gas, electricity and water bills

-- Buy essential household items such as white goods which includes washing machines
+- Buy essential household items such as energy efficient white goods which includes washing machines

-You can find details of the companies offering grants on the Charis website homepage.
-You can get a grant application form by clicking on the relevant company logo or by called the phone number below.
+They can also signpost you towards other sources of help and advice they feel you would benefit from.
+You can find details of the companies offering grants on the Charis website.
+You can also get a grant application form by clicking on the relevant company logo or by calling the phone number below.

 Charis Grants Ltd